 In 2012, Colt returned to competing and working full time as an endurance sports coach under Colt Training Systems, where he specializes in cycling as well as distance running and triathlon.
 In the Fall and Winter months of 2012-2014 he also lead North America’s then top cyclocross media outlet BehindTheBarriers.tv as Executive Producer and on-air Host.

 2015 saw Colt make the move from New England to Southern California as he accepted the position of Vice President of Sho-Air Cycling Group and the Ridebiker Alliance.
-In addition to coaching, Colt oversees the operation of 22 national level events, including the premier North American MTB series the US Cup, the Ridebiker Alliance, a 5,000+ member club team support system, and Team Ridebiker, a collection of nearly 40 professional athletes from Mountain Bike to Cyclocross to the TWENTY20 UCI Pro Women’s Road Team.
+In addition to coaching, Colt oversaw the operation of 22 national level events, including the premier North American MTB series the US Cup, the Ridebiker Alliance, a 5,000+ member club team system, and Team Ridebiker, a collection of nearly 40 professional athletes from Mountain Bike to Cyclocross to the TWENTY20 UCI Pro Women’s Road Team.

 “20 years in the sport has given me so many incredible experiences.”
 Colt adds, “from racing and coaching to journalism and marketing, I’ve had the opportunity to see things from every angle.
-I use this experience in how I work with athletes, whether it’s a race or travel I’ve done myself, taking advantage of media opportunities, or writing sponsorship proposals– it’s part of a more comprehensive knowledge that I can offer to the athletes with whom I work.”
+I use this experience in how I work with athletes, whether it’s a race or travel I’ve done personally, taking advantage of media opportunities, or writing sponsorship proposals– it’s part of a more comprehensive knowledge that I can offer to the athletes with whom I work.”